ORTHODONTICS

 Orthodontic treatment involves the use of equipment that can be fixed or removable.

-It is not a question of a free choice: every device finds precise indications!
+It's not a question of a free choice: every device has precise indications!

-Removable appliances commonly called furniture (because they are put on and taken off), are made of resin and can have various shapes and sizes.
-The patient must treat them with care to avoid deformation or breakage.
+Removable devices commonly are made of resin and may have various shapes and sizes.
+The patient has to manage them with care to avoid deformation or breaking.

-Fixed appliances generally consist of bands (metal rings that embrace the tooth and are cemented to it) and brackets (attachments that are glued to the surface of the teeth using adhesive resins).
+Fixed devices (braces) generally consist of bands (metal rings that embrace the tooth and are cemented to it) and brackets (attachments that are glued to the surface of the teeth using adhesive resins).

 In some phases of the treatment it may be necessary to use auxiliary means such as rubber bands.